 In extreme cases, inflammation and blisters can be seen.

 The most frequently affected areas are the nose, ears, and the skin around the face.
 Other signs can include fatigue, fainting, and shock in some very serious cases because of heat exhaustion.

 Treatment Sunburn Nose and Ears

-In cases where your Frenchie’s nose is dry and even peeling, you will need a cortisone ointment to minimise inflammatory response.
+In cases where your Frenchie’s nose is dry and even peeling, you will need a cortisone ointment to minimize inflammatory response.

-To avoid infection, your vet can recommend antibacterial and antifungal agents such as silver sulfadiazine.
+Your vet can recommend antibacterial and antifungal agents such as silver sulfadiazine to avoid infection.
 Antimicrobial treatment may be required if a subsequent infection occurs.

 Preventing Sunburn and Your Frenchie’s Nose Drying Out

 To avoid sunburn to your Frenchie’s nose and other body parts, the following steps can be taken:

 |Apply an SPF 30, waterproof, dog-safe sunscreen to your Frenchies’ skin.
 Concentrating on areas of enhanced exposure such as their nose, areas of hair loss or scarring, and abdomen if your Frenchie likes lying on their back.|

 |Try avoiding the sun when it is at its strongest during the day.
 If possible, keep your Frenchie indoors throughout midday or make sure that they have plenty of shade in their play area.|